-Smith Dorrien Trail is a very scenic drive located in Kananaskis, Alberta, in Canada.
-It’s a gravel road which travels through the heart of the scenic Smith-Dorrien Valley.
-The highest point of the road is the Smith-Dorrien Pass, at 1.905m (6,250ft) above the sea level.
-It's one of the highest mountain roads of the country.
+Smith Dorrien Trail is the name of a very scenic drive located in Kananaskis, in Alberta province of Western Canada.
+It's one of the highest roads of the country.

 How long is the Smith Dorrien Trail?